Louis Calvert: Later years

-Calvert frequently toured the United States, and in 1909 he was appointed as the actor-manager of the New Theatre in New York, where his responsibilities were to direct and star in productions of English plays, and especially the works of William Shakespeare with a company made up of British and American actors.
+Calvert frequently toured the United States, and in 1909 he was appointed as the actor-manager of the New Theatre in New New York, where his responsibilities were to direct and star in productions of English plays, and especially the works of Shakespeare with a company made up of British and American actors.
 The first play staged was Antony and Cleopatra in November 1909 and starring E. H. Sothern and Julia Marlowe.
 The production was not a success; nor was the next production, Twelfth Night in January 1910.
 However, Calvert returned to his theatrical roots with his staging of A Winter's Tale in March 1910 which was a success largely due to his use of ensemble acting and Elizabethan staging.
 He directed Major Barbara at the Playhouse Theatre in New York City in 1915, and an Elizabethan-style version of The Tempest for the Shakespeare tercentenary in 1916.

 Calvert spent his latter years in the United States, where he already had numerous relatives, becoming a teacher of Shakespearean acting in various universities and academies.
-In 1921 he created the role of Dr. Ruiz in the premiere of Tom Cushing's Blood and Sand.
+In 1921 he created the role of Dr Ruiz in the premiere of Tom Cushing's Blood and Sand.
 He appeared with Richard Bennett in the 1922 English adaptation of Leonid Andreyev's He Who Gets Slapped, and played Alquist in the 1922 American premiere of Karel Čapek's R.U.R..
 His last theatrical appearance was in The Adding Machine, which ran from March to May 1923.

 Louis Calvert married twice: first to the actress Rose Roberts (born Rosina Matilda Ralph (1844-1915)) at St Martin in the Fields on 18 April 1886.
 The marriage was dissolved.
 Next he married the actress Violet Fenton, with whom he had two daughters, Beatrice 'Ray' Calvert and Patricia Calvert.

 He died at his home on West 55th Street in New York City on 18 July 1923.